didiersmith/steve/chapters/the-particle-computer.md

 "A mug containing 247mL of single-origin organic coffee, mixed with 36mL of heavy cream," came the response.
 "The coffee is over-extracted due to having steeped in a french press for several minutes longer than is typically recommended."

-Vincent and Russell stared at each other in shock.
-They had omniscience at their fingertips.
-The possibilities ahead of them were so vast, it terrified them to even start contemplating them.
+Russell stared at Vincent in shock.
+He peeped into his coffee mug.
+247mL seemed roughly accurate.

+He struggled to process the revelations of the week.
+Firstly, it was proven - pretty much definitively - that God existed.
+And then, on top of that, God had granted him an omniscient supercomputer.
+What could he do?
+Could he eradicate poverty?
+End human suffering?

 "Ask it to find Stacy," suggested Vincent.

+Right.
+God had a plan.
+Stacy had something to do with it.
+Human suffering would have to wait a couple weeks.

 "Where is Stacy?" typed Russell.

 "There are 245,281 people named Stacy currently alive in StevieNix!
 I am happy to help you locate any specific one, but I'm afraid I will require your assistance in narrowing down the list."

 "She is caucasian.
 Between the age of 22 and 30."
 Russell looked at Vincent who shrugged in agreement.
-He, too, could barely remember any other details about her appearance that he'd feel comfortable typing into an omniscient chatbot.
+Russell suspected that he, too, couldn't remember any other details about her appearance that he'd feel comfortable typing into the chatbot.

 "Thank you!
 That narrows the search down to 17,276.
 Do you have any other selection criteria?"

-They didn't.
+He didn't.

 "You know," suggested Vincent, "that isn't actually that many of them.
 If we look at one headshot per second, we could smash through all seventeen thousand in five hours or so."
 He pulled up a chair and sat down next to Russell.